CamKeys-Git/chatBot/README.md

 model.add(Dense(len(train_y[0]), activation='softmax'))
 ```

 Initializing training data with the variable training.
+Then lemmatizing the words with lemmatizer.lemmatize.

 ```python
 training = []